Hiroshi Hamaya

 Hiroshi Hamaya (濱谷 浩, Hamaya Hiroshi) was a Japanese photographer active from 1935 to 1999.
 In particular, Hamaya was known for his photographs of rural Japan.

 Biography

 Hamaya was born in Shitaya, Tokyo, Japan, on 28 March 1915.

+After becoming independent as a freelance cameraman in 1937, he co-founded the Avant-Garde Photography Association the following year with Shūzō Takiguchi, Hamaya's brother Masao Tanaka, and others.
+In the same year, with the support of Photo Times, he also helped establish the Youth Reportage Photography Research Association with Ken Domon and others.

 Between 1942 and 1945 he contributed to Front, the propaganda photo journal of the Tōhō-sha company.